 To avoid becoming a victim of a crime, please exercise caution when meeting another user from TheHumSum.org to pick up or drop off an item.
 When meeting another user from our site for the first time, please make sure that you:

 - Meet, whenever possible, in a busy public place like a parking lot, coffee shop, a grocery store, or a shopping center.
 Don’t ever meet in a secluded area

 - Never invite a stranger into your home to look at an item.
 If you have to give a stranger your home address because the item is too large to carry to a public place, at least try to bring the item outside your front door before the person comes over

 - Before you meet with someone, tell a friend or family member where you are going

 - Bring your cell phone with you when you meet someone

 - Consider bringing a friend or a family member with you when you meet a member

 - Trust your instincts.
 If something seems off about someone you meet from our site, walk away

-Why Has My Match Request Been Cancelled?
+Why Has My Match Request Been Canceled?

-There are many reasons why matches may not get completed.
+There are many reasons why matches may not be completed.
 Moving dates, breakage, picked-up by someone else, received from someone else… There are always more gifts and more wishes.
 Please remember that flow and keeping useful items out of the waste stream is very important.
 Thank you for being part of The Hum Sum- Humanity Adding Solutions!